Predicting the Timing of Camera Movements From the Kinematics of Instruments in Robotic-Assisted Surgery Using Artificial Neural Networks: DISCUSSION

-The fact that the kinematics of the instruments can be indicative of camera movements is consistent with previous works that designed systems in which the camera followed the instruments \cite{mariani_experimental_2020, eslamian_autonomous_nodate, eslamian2016towards, wijsman_first_2018, yang_adaptive_2019}.
+The fact that the kinematics of the instruments can be indicative of camera movements is consistent with previous works that designed systems in which the camera followed the instruments \cite{mariani_experimental_2020, eslamian_autonomous_nodate, eslamian2016towards, wijsman_first_2018}.
 In these works, they found that the autonomous systems were preferred by users and improved users' performance in dry-lab tasks.
-For example, in \cite{mariani_experimental_2020}, they designed an algorithm that followed the instruments, such that they remained in the center of the field of view.
-Using a pick-and-place task, they demonstrated that the use of the autonomous camera control led to higher accuracy and shorter task times than those achieved with manual camera control.
-However, similar to these works, ours too has the drawback of assuming the instruments to be the only deciding factor in RAMIS camera movements.
+However, similar to these works, ours too has the drawback of assuming the instruments to be the only deciding factor in RAMIS camera movements, while in reality, other features, such as anatomical features, likely affect the desired viewpoints \cite{rivas2019transferring, ko2005intelligent}.
 Therefore, in our future work, we may find it beneficial to add the visual information to the network, such that it can take the entire surgical scene into account.
-However, unlike previous works in which the camera tracks the surgical instruments, our predictive method does not assume a specific method to be optimal.
-That is, having the camera follow the instruments assumes a specific method for the camera control.
-On the other hand, using recordings of RAMIS performed by surgeons to train networks to learn when to predict camera movements does not assume that the instruments constantly need to be followed.
-Rather, the ensemble learns to imitate the surgeons based on a combination of the 21 kinematic features.
+However, unlike systems in which the camera tracks the surgical instruments, our predictive method does not assume a specific method to be optimal.
+That is, having the camera follow the instruments assumes that the camera control method should be to follow the instruments.
+However, this may not be the method of camera control naturally employed by surgeons, or the method that would be most beneficial for them.
+Several works discuss the lack of flexibility of these systems \cite{rivas2019transferring, ko2005intelligent}.
+Training neural networks to predict when the surgeon would move the camera assumes the surgeon to be the model to imitate.
+That is, there is no assumption that the tools should be followed in a specific manner.
+Rather, the goal is to move the camera at the times the surgeon would have chosen, such that they achieve new viewpoints at the times they would have chosen, potentially allowing them to focus more fully on the surgical task.